-"I didn't have the traditional Urban American youth struggles as an upbringing.
-My background is different, and from my background being different, I call it my distinction."
+"I didn't have the traditional stereotyped Urban American upbringing.
+My background is different, and from my background being different, I consider it as my distinction."

-I grew up in middle-class America, never wanting for more or in need of anything.
-I learned early on how to humble myself as a child; I learned how to appreciate living.
-I was taught at a young age to be a giver, and never a taker.
+I grew up in middle-class America, never wanting for more or in need of anything less.
+I learned early in life how to humble myself as a child; I learned how to appreciate living.
+I was taught at a young age to be a giver, a provider, an educator, and never a taker.

-I was teased, taunted and bullied about my African American features, I hated my figure as a black woman, and I began to hate myself.
-I had allowed myself to permit others to define me as an African American woman and try to silence my confidence.
+I was teased, taunted, and bullied about my African American features, I hated my figure as a Black Woman, and I began to hate myself for who I was as an African American.
+I allowed society to permit others to define me as an African American woman and silence my confidence, heritage, and ancestry.

-By growing up in two separate environments, it has shaped me into who I've become today as an African American woman.
-I've learned how to be myself, while always upholding the role of a leader.
-I've learned to be appreciative of others and to always give to those without.
-I'm determined to be outspoken and to fight back with EDUCATION.
+By growing up in two separate environments of American society, it has shaped me into who I've become today as an African American Woman.
+I've learned to accept myself, and my heritage while always upholding the role of a leader.

-The most dangerous weapon for any African American to have would be an educated voice.
-Respect Is always compelling, with a sharpened voice that yells I AM EDUCATED.
+The most dangerous weapon for any African American is to have an Educated Voice.
+Although respect Is always compelling, education speaks with a sharpened tone of voice.